 Mast aluminium 85 cm | Fuselage aluminium 95 cm plus | Front wing 1,100 cm2| Back wing 500 cm2 | Price € 1,199,-

 The Starboard Freeride plus foil is available directly from stock

 More lift and better stability

 We’ve been a big fan of the Starboard Freeride wind foil for years.
-A very relaxed cruizer that is very forgiving and can still be used in a lot of wind.
-However, due to the relatively short fuselage, the foil needed a bit more wind and with little wind it takes just a little more effort to keep h’m tight in the air.
+A very relaxed cruiser that is very forgiving and can still be used in a lot of wind.
+However, due to the relatively short fuselage, the wind foil needed just a bit more wind and with little wind it takes just a bit more effort to keep it tight in the air.